threadi/next-meetup-hint/readme.txt

 Show the next meetup in your region as hint in every backend page.

+= Background =

+This plugin was created at the WordPress Meetup in Leipzig on October 1, 2024 as part of a presentation on plugin development.

+= Repository =

 The development repository is on [GitHub](https://github.com/threadi/next-meetup-hint).

 ---